The Daily Dog

 There are many human foods that can be toxic to dogs.
 These include fruit such as grapes and raisins, and vegetables like onions and garlic.
 Some human beverages that are toxic do dogs include alcohol and caffeine-containing drinks such as tea and coffee.

 Many pet owners are used to giving table food to their pets.
-However, human foods can contain various dangerous ingredients such as spices, fatty foods, or yeast dough.
-If these items are ingested by dogs, they can cause a range of symptoms, with more severe symptoms when more is ingested
+However, human foods can contain various dangerous ingredients such as spices, fatty foods, or yeast in dough.
+If these items are ingested by dogs, they can cause a range of severe symptoms.

 How to Store Household Items Toxic to Dogs

-You should keep toxic household items out of your pet's reach.
+You should proactively keep toxic household items out of your pet's reach.
 You may have a lazy dog who loves sleeping and think "there's no danger of my pup touching these items".
 But dogs are naturally curious creatures and may explore boxes or containers where you have kept dangerous items.
-Places where you can safeguard items include locked closets, cabinets, or pantries.
-You can also place items on high shelves where they cannot be reached by your pet.

 It's important that toxic products are labeled so that you can easily identify them.
 This helps prevent accidental exposure of your pup to toxic items.
 Additionally, it's a good idea to share a list of such items with anyone who is caring for your dog — such as pet sitters or family members.
-This way, you can make sure that your dog is not accidentally exposed.
+This helps make sure that your dog is not accidentally exposed.

 Any questions?
 Get in touch!